 - Write a skit or play, whatever you want to call it.
 You may wish to appoint three different groups to prepare for a skit, to have a total of three different skits.
 Between each, sing several Christmas carols.

 - Christmas can be a powerful time of thanksgiving for the coming of Christ into the world.
 Provide an opportunity to your people to give thanks, using the SPOT method.
 SPOT stands for Speedy Proclamation Of Thanksgiving.
 Allow every person who is willing, to have 30 seconds to say what they are thankful for.
 This public and profuse giving of thanks can have a powerful transformation upon an otherwise slugging and unresponsive congregation.
-Is it important to direct our hearts toward giving thanks in the midst of a hectic and sometimes selfish Christmas season.
+Isn’t it important to direct our hearts toward giving thanks in the midst of a hectic and sometimes selfish Christmas season?

 - Chrismon Service.
-A Chrismon service involves decorating an onstage Christmas tree with ornaments of special Christian significance, such as the sign of the fish, a triquetra, the iota chi, or star of bethlehem.
+A Chrismon service involves decorating an onstage Christmas tree with ornaments of special Christian significance, such as the sign of the fish, a triquetra, the iota chi, or star of Bethlehem.
 As each ornament is hung, a member of the congregation can read an appropriate Scripture passage and explain the deep, Scriptural significance of the ornament as it is hung.
-Here is a church’s Chrismon service with explanation.
+Here is a church’s Chrismon service with an explanation.

 - Instead of a candlelight service on Christmas eve, have a candlelight communion service.
 Worship in song, then celebrate communion.
-Give the congregation 10-15 minutes of quiet and uninterrupted time to focus on Christ. it is often very hard to take such uninterrupted time during the busy season.
+Give the congregation 10-15 minutes of quiet and uninterrupted time to focus on Christ.
+It is often very hard to take such uninterrupted time during the busy season.
 Providing it in church during a significant moment is a powerful time before the Lord.

 - Get together as a church to distribute baked goods to members of the church, to nursing homes, police stations fire stations, shelter residents, or people in the residential community.
 Remember to tell them where you’re from, and give them your Christmas blessings.

-- Caroling with fellowship afterwards.
+- Caroling with fellowship afterward.
 If your church is of an appropriate size, organize a caroling service.
 You’ll find that a caroling service is a way of spreading blessing to others, as well as experiencing a major blessing yourself!

 - Come together has a church family, buy, wrap, and deliver gifts to families that need the extra help.
 This gets you into the homes of families that really need fellowship this time of year.

 - Instead of a Christmas spectator meeting, have a true Christmas service.
 We talk a lot about Christmas services, but how many of us are really serving?
 Maybe we’re serving with our musical talents or something, but what about doing something totally different?
 How about actually getting the whole church involved in serving others.
-It can be something as simple as collecting blankets, and handing them out to homeless people downtown.
+It can be something as simple as collecting blankets and handing them out to homeless people.
 It can be an elaborate Christmas feast for the hungry in your community.
 It can be a massive volunteer day at the homeless shelter or children’s home.
 Do something like this in place of a traditional Christmas service.
-It will send a message of love, and provide your people with a Christmas experience that they will never forget.
+It will send a message of love and provide your people with a Christmas experience that they will never forget.
 After all, Christmas is about the incarnation — when Christ came in humility and served humankind.

-Whatever your Church may do for special services through out the year, remember this — be unpredictable.
+Whatever your Church may do for special services throughout the year, remember this — be unpredictable.
 Don’t do the same thing every year.
 Sure, traditions are a great thing, and you can keep them and cherish them.
 On the other hand, it’s a great idea to add variety in order to make people stop, think, and reflect upon the true significance of each holiday observance.